-The Board also recognises that the Assets were purchased on the basis of being leased to Emirates for a twelve year term at attractive rates.
-The Board is conscious that the independent appraisals of the current market values do not reflect the leases, which is an intrinsic part of the value of the Group's Assets.
-In addition, upon review of the professional advice they have received, the Board is of the opinion that, the current estimate of the residual value of the Assets is a reasonable approximation of the residual value within the IAS 16 definition of residual value given a comparable asset is not available.
+The Board also recognises that the Assets were purchased on the basis of being leased to Emirates for an original twelve year term at attractive rates.
+The Board is conscious that the independent appraisals of current value do not reflect these leases which are an intrinsic part of the value of the Group's Assets.

+Upon review of the professional advice they have received, the Board is of the opinion that, the current estimate of the residual value of the Assets is a reasonable approximation of the residual value within the IAS 16 definition of residual value given a comparable asset is not available.

-On behalf of the Board I would like to thank our service providers for all their help and assistance together with all Shareholders for their continued support of the Company.
+On behalf of the Board, I would like to thank our service providers for all their help and assistance and all Shareholders for their continued support of the Company.